Who We Are:

 2009 - The NFM begins distributing incentive dollars for SNAP/EBT users

-2012 - The NFM creates the Fresh Bucks Program incentive program for SNAP/EBT users, which becomes the model for a city-wide program in 2013.
+2012 - The NFM creates the Fresh Bucks Program incentive program for SNAP/EBT users, which becomes the model for a city-wide program the next year.

-2013 - U District Farmers Market celebrates its 20 year anniversary and moves to its new home on the Ave (University Way between NE 50th and NE 52nd).
+2013 - U District Farmers Market celebrates its 20 year anniversary and moves to its new home on the Ave.

 2014 - Capitol Hill Farmers Market goes year round.